monkstone/LSystems/README.md

 The lsystems.jar gets built into target folder copy to your processing-3.0 `libraries/lsystems/library`

-I just can't get on with prisoner johns template...............
+I just can't get on with prisoner johns template, and anyway he's got wrong link for processing api...............

 More examples to come